 - maintain populations of kangaroos as a significant part of the fauna of the ‘bush capital’ and a component of the grassy ecosystems of the Territory

-- manage and minimise the environmental, economic and social impacts of those kangaroo populations on other plants and animals, grassy ecosystems and rural production.
+- manage and minimise the environmental, economic and social impacts of those kangaroo populations on other plants and animals, grassy ecosystems and primary production.

 The plan is based on the following principles and on evidence-based management:

 - Kangaroos are valued as an integral component of grassy ecosystems.

 - Kangaroo management is based on the best available knowledge of kangaroo biology and ecology.